bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 ???

-`packageMains` is a list of fields that webpack looks for on package.json to find the module's "main entry"; the value here is the default setting of `resolve.packageMains`.
+`packageMains` is a list of fields that webpack looks for on package.json to find the module's "main entry"

 ---